ronaldBuddys/supply-chain-extract/README.md

 # Supply Chain Extraction from News Articles

-using an Large Language Model (DistilBERT), data programming and distance supervision
+using an Large Language Model (DistilBERT), data programming and distant supervision

 This work was done as part of a project for a Statistical NLP course in 2022.